 IGNORE flag, errors will not be generated, duplicates won't be inserted or replaced, but the rest will be added.
 Because of the ON DUPLICATE KEY, the column status of the original row will be set to old when there are duplicate entry attempts.
 The rest will be inserted and their status set to new.

 As you can see from some of these SQL statements, MariaDB offers you quite a few ways to add and to change data.
 In addition to these methods, there are also some bulk methods of adding and changing data in a table.
-You could use the LOAD DATA INFILE statement and the mysqldump command-line utility.
+You could use the LOAD DATA INFILE statement and the mariadb-dump command-line utility.
 These methods are covered in another article on Importing Data into MariaDB.